Delivering enabling infrastructure in the right place, at the right time, is critical in unlocking land supply for new housing and businesses.

 They will help facilitate clarity around infrastructure projects by providing planning practitioners, developers, councils, infrastructure providers and landowners with a new legislative mechanism and suite of financial tools to assess their infrastructure requirements and delivery options.

-Infrastructure schemes will further benefit the new planning system by:
+Infrastructure schemes will further benefit the planning system by:

 - ensuring that new infrastructure is suitably scoped, costed, timed and financed before works commence